Acts 27 Lesson

 • “When we had sailed slowly for a good many days, and with difficulty had arrived off Cnidus, since the wind did not permit us to go farther, we sailed under the shelter of Crete, off Salmone; and with difficulty sailing past it we came to a place called Fair Havens, near which was the city of Lasea.” – Acts 27:7-8.

-1. He had now been imprisoned for years,
+1. Paul had now been imprisoned for years,

 2. His future was uncertain,

-3. People in power were seeking to kill him,
+3. People in power were trying to kill him,

-4. And now he was having to endure deadly seas on his way to Rome.
+4. He was lost at sea and had to endure deadly seas on his way to Rome.

 • “For this very night an angel of the God to whom I belong and whom I serve stood before me, saying, ‘Do not be afraid, Paul; you must stand before Caesar; and behold, God has granted you all those who are sailing with you.’
 Therefore, keep up your courage, men, for I believe God that it will turn out exactly as I have been told.
 But we must run aground on a certain island.’” – Acts 27:23-26.